 This Emission Reduction Program Template is provided free of charge to facilitate the implementation of the policies and procedures by an organisation to reduce their emissions.

-Businesses have the ability to work towards making an impact on climate change, as corporations are cited as one of the primary creators of greenhouse gas emissions.
+Businesses have the ability to work towards making an impact on climate change, as they are one of the primary creators of greenhouse gas emissions.

 More and more frequently, consumers are choosing to support entities that are socially conscious and showing tangible steps to reduce their carbon footprint.

 By working to reduce their carbon footprint, businesses can send a message to their customers and the world that they understand their role in curbing greenhouse gases.